306.1. Transient light curves#

 assert job.phase == 'COMPLETED'

-FrcdSrc = job.fetch_result().to_table()
+forced_source = job.fetch_result().to_table()

 446

-Uncomment to view table.
+Uncomment the following to view the table.

-# FrcdSrc
+# forced_source

 3. Plot light curve¶